ProzorroUKR/openprocurement.audit.api/docs/source/feed/private_public_feeds.rst

 ------------

 Changes or DateModified feeds may not display monitoring objects in some cases (`draft` status, `cancelled` status, ...)
-If we have `draft`, `cancelled` and `active` monitoring objects, only the last one if shown on the public lists:
+If we have `draft`, `cancelled` and `active` monitoring objects, only the last one is shown on the public lists:

 Changes